-Using Flutter Feature Flags to Release Features Without Risk | Flagsmith
+Using Flutter Feature Flags to Release Features Without Risk

 Prerequisites

-The following things will be good to know before diving into the code:
+What you need to know before diving into the code:

-2. Understanding how to add packages to your Flutter application through “Pub.dev” and the `flutter pub` command
+2. Understanding how to add packages to your Flutter application through Pub.dev and the `flutter pub` command

 Example: Adding Apple sign-in to the login screen